bbrzuszk/pythonGraphics/README.md

 ## How To Use
 Place the graphics.py file in the same directory as your current project that is using the library.
 To use the classes of the library, best practice is to import it into your current project by typing from graphics import * as the first line of code in your python file.
 This will give you access to the graphics module in your current python file and any file the imports from that file.

+## Update: Class Arc 3/7/2017
+Class Arc gives you the ability to create 3 different types of arc object.
+Class Arc inherits from _ _BBox_ which in turn creates a section of an oval.
+Class Arc requires 4 parameters with an option for a 5th.
+Arc(Point p1, Point p2, integer startingAngle, integer angleOfRotation, [ String style ])  Angle measures are in degrees.
+Positive rotations are counter clockwise, negative rotations are clockwise.
+Optional 5th parameter can take the values of: "Sector", "Arc", or "Chord"